 How did Oil in the Blood progress from an idea to reality?

-We are living in the best of times for custom motorcycles right now, the scene is the most vital it’s been since the 1960s and 70s, so I really felt someone needed to document it and get it in film.
+We are living in the best of times for custom motorcycles right now; the scene is the most vital it’s been since the 1960s and '70s, so I really felt someone needed to document it and get it on film.